-At Upgraded Points, we’ve published hundreds of pieces to millions of readers that help them make decisions on which credit cards are best for their needs.
+At Upgraded Points, we’ve published thousands of pieces to millions of readers that help them make decisions on which credit cards are best for their needs.

 These pieces include our credit card reviews that feature our “U.P.
 Rating,” which is a star rating ranging from 0 to 5 stars.
 We also publish a series of pieces where we rank the top cards for a certain category based on a variety of factors.